b-zurg/react-collapse-pane/docs/README.md

 * `collapseDirection` - `'left' | 'right' | 'up' | 'down'` - this is used to indicate the direction that it should collapse.
 By default collapsing happens left and up for the vertical and horizontal splits respectively.
 Valid values for a vertical split are `left` or `right` and valid values for a horizontal split are `up` or `down`
 * `collapseSize` - the size of the collapsed panel after it has been collapsed
 * `collapseTransitionTimeout` - the duration within the collapse animation will take place
 * `overlayCss` - the css applied to a div positioned on top of the content.
+The overlay div has an initial opacity of zero which transitions to 1 over the course of the collapse.

 Here's an example using a `Button` element imported from elsewhere.